I can see! You light up my life!

 The story John is narrating here is that “They” didn’t / couldn’t see beauty in Jesus either!
 (The “They” who attack and accuse Jesus in this story are the religious establishment of the day.)
-He holds his own with them; doesn’t move — He’s confident / courageous / fearless / knowing full well what they’re going to do to him in the end.
+He holds his own with them; doesn’t move — confident / courageous / fearless / knowing full well what they would do to him in the end.

 Jesus healed the blind man;